awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-creating-map-state-machine.md

 Control characters \(`\\u0000` \- `\\u001f` or `\\u007f` \- `\\u009f`\)\.
 Step Functions allows you to create state machine, execution, and activity names that contain non\-ASCII characters\.
 These non\-ASCII names don't work with Amazon CloudWatch\.
 To ensure that you can track CloudWatch metrics, choose a name that uses only ASCII characters\.

-1. In the **State machine definition** pane, add the following state machine definition using the ARN of [the Lambda function that you created earlier](#create-lambda-state-machine-create-lambda-function), for example:
+1. In the **State machine definition** pane, add the following state machine definition using the ARN of [the Lambda function that you created earlier](#create-map-lambda-state-machine-create-lambda-function), for example:

    ```
    {
-     "Comment": "A Hello World example of the Amazon States Language using an AWS Lambda function",
-     "StartAt": "HelloWorld",
+     "StartAt": "ExampleMapState",
      "States": {
+       "ExampleMapState": {
+         "Type": "Map",
+         "Iterator": {
+            "StartAt": "CallLambda",
+            "States": {
-       "HelloWorld": {
+              "CallLambda": {
                 "Type": "Task",
                 "Resource": "arn:aws:lambda:us-east-1:123456789012:function:HelloFunction",
                 "End": true
               }
             }
+         },
+         "End": true
        }
+     }
+   }
    ```

    This is a description of your state machine using the Amazon States Language\.
-It defines a single `Task` state named `HelloWorld`\.
+It defines a `Map` state named `ExampleMapState` that includes a `Task` state \(`CallLambda`\) that calls your Lambda function\.
 For more information, see [State Machine Structure](amazon-states-language-state-machine-structure.md)\.
 **Note**
 You can also set up a `Retry` for `Task` states\.
 As a best practice, ensure production code can handle Lambda service exceptions \(`Lambda.ServiceException` and `Lambda.SdkclientException`\)\.
 For more information, see:
 [Handle Lambda Service Exceptions](bp-lambda-serviceexception.md)\.